RichardSima2021/Full-Stack-Archery-Manager/README.md

 Currently in development.

+Frontend development setup:\
 Ensure npm is installed

 Clone the repository and run npm install \
 After dependencies are installed, run npm start to start the local server

+Backend setup:\
+Ensure Maven and Java 20 is installed

+cd to the backend directory where pom.xml is run mmvn dependency:copy-dependencies
+After dependencies are installed, run SpringBootLibraryApplication to start backend server

 v1.0 flowchart: ![](/info/v1.0%20flowchart.png)